 Yahoo!
 Inc. position

-Luxor Capital Group sold its stake in Yahoo!
-Inc. (YHOO) during the third quarter of 2014.
-The position accounted for 3.86% of the fund’s total 2Q14 portfolio, per 13F filings.
+Farallon Capital Management sold its position in Yahoo!
+Inc. (YHOO) during the third quarter.
+The stock accounted for 3.39% of the fund’s total 2Q14 portfolio.

 Together with its consolidated subsidiaries, Yahoo!
 Inc. offers search, content, and communications tools on the web and on mobile devices.
 The company earns revenue primarily by advertising to its 800 million monthly users through various products and platforms.